-The academic program at LMU consists of offerings from four undergraduate schools: Carter and Moyers School of Education, the School of Business, the Paul V. Hamilton School of Arts and Sciences and the Caylor School of Nursing and Allied Health.
+The academic program at LMU consists of offerings from six undergraduate schools: School of Allied Health Sciences, Carter and Moyers School of Education, School of Business, Paul V. Hamilton School of Arts and Humanities, School of Mathematics and Sciences, and Caylor School of Nursing and Allied Health.